In 2008, the United States economy came crashing down.

 The Fascinating Stock Market Game: Training for Prosperity

-For Roger’s business students, there is the Stock Market Game.
+For Roger’s business students, there is the Stock Market Games.

-Roger’s students have been participating in the Games since 1996.
-Out of 18 games, his students have won first place 17 times, although, as he tells it with a grin, one year they crashed and came in third.
+Roger’s students have been participating in the fall and/or spring Oregon Stock Market Games since 1996.
+Out of 25 times they have participated, his students have won first place 23 times, although, as he tells it with a grin, one year they crashed and came in third.
 In the 2008 Fall Game, while the real stock market was crashing, out of 375 entries six of Roger’s students again took the top six honors.

 The ten week game was nip and tuck through the first eight weeks, with Canyonville at the top or in second.
 At the end, the Christian Academy of Louisville blew the game wide open with a series of trades that a professional stockbroker from Citi Smith Barney called the most incredible series of trades over a short time frame that he had ever seen in 25 years of following the stock market.